-BPlus eGPU and EXP GDC eGPU adapters only enable PSU power upon detecting a PCIe signal.
+BPlus eGPU and EXP GDC eGPU adapters by default only enable PSU power upon detecting a PCIe signal.
 This can cause a race condition where the eGPU isn't ready to go when the PCIe CLKRUN signal is asserted.

 Doing this will greatly assist further troubleshooting.

-error 43: incorrect eGPU initialization due to PSU mistiming
+ii) error 43: incorrect eGPU initialization due to PSU mistiming

 Use GPU-Z software to check if your clock information is being reported correctly.
 If not, then your eGPU isn't initialising properly.
 This can happen due to incorrect clock timings.
 Ensure you have set your PSU to be permanently on as per previous step.

-error 43: running a NVidia dGPU and eGPU
+iii) error 43: running a NVidia dGPU and eGPU